codebar/tutorials/sql/lesson2/tutorial.md

 ## Lesson 2 exercises

-For the exercises below, we'll use the table from previous lesson: **people** and we'll introduce four new ones: **locations**, **hosts**, **workshops** and **attendance**.
+For the exercises below, we'll use the **people** table from the previous lesson, and we'll introduce four new tables: **locations**, **hosts**, **workshops** and **attendance**.
 The next sections show a few rows as examples of the values.
 If you want to see the whole table, you'll find the fiddle link and the SELECT statement under each table.

 ### LOCATION table